Antihistamine therapy for allergic rhinitis and urticaria: An Asia-Pacific perspective

 The resulting treatment algorithms for allergic rhinitis (Figure 1) and urticaria (Figure 2) indicate the presence of concomitant disease as the first consideration for choosing an appropriate antihistamine.
 The second clinical consideration is the presence of hepatic or renal impairment.
 The third, and often neglected consideration, is the patient’s need for a high level of concentration at work or daily living.
 Of note, the two algorithms indicate bilastine (Bilaxten®) as an appropriate first-line antihistamine for all patient groups (ie, whether allergic rhinitis or urticaria, with or without concomitant disease, hepatic or renal impairment, or even in those who require a high level of concentration at work or in daily life).

 The clinician survey results also showed bilastine is a preferred choice due to its high efficacy and safety, suitability for special patient populations, and lack of sedative effects (Table).
-Importantly, the expert panel consensus encouraged general practitioners to adhere with the treatment recommendations due to the established efficacy and safety advantage of second-generation antihistamines over first-generation agents.
+Importantly, the expert panel consensus encouraged general practitioners to adhere to the treatment recommendations due to the established efficacy and safety advantage of second-generation antihistamines over first-generation agents.

 Bilastine: An ARIA-appropriate H1–antihistamine